Gabe Speier: Seattle Mariners

 On November 9, 2022, Speier was claimed off waivers by the Seattle Mariners.
 Speier was optioned to the Triple-A Tacoma Rainiers before the 2023 season began but was called up before the third game of the season.
 He pitched in 69 games, by far the most in his career and in the top 15 in the American League.
 Speier threw a first pitch strike to 78 percent of the batters he faced, the most by any pitcher since at least 2002, when the statistic was first tracked, and up significantly from Speier's 45 percent the previous year.
 Speier said Mariners coaches told him to throw more strikes and also to throw more sinkers to left-handed batters and more sliders to right-handed batters.
 He earned his first MLB save on August 20, coming in after closer Andrés Muñoz pitched in the 8th inning.
 He was 2–2 with a 3.79 ERA and 64 strikeouts in 54 2/3 innings in 2023.

 Speier remained a bullpen regular for the first two months of 2024, pitching in 22 games by the end of May.
 However, he was placed on the injured list with a strained rotator cuff in his pitching arm.
 Speier would pitch in just seven more games for the Mariners in 2024, only one of them a close game while the Mariners were still playing for a playoff spot.
 Several ugly innings before his injury hiatus ballooned his ERA from 2.31 on May 7 to his season-ending line of 5.70, to go along with 2 losses and 33 strikeouts in 23 2/3 innings.

+International Career

+On January 14, 2026, Gabe Speier was announced to join Team USA for the 2026 World Baseball Classic to pitch.